houseofcat/turbocookedrabbit/README.md

 wrapData := false
 data := interface{}
-err := Service.Publish(data, "", "MyQueue", wrapData)
+err := Service.Publish(data, "MyExchange", "MyQueue", wrapData)
 if err != nil {

 }
 ```

 The problem here in lies that the message could leave you slightly blind as to what is in your queue!
-I tried to enhance this process, by including an object wrapper.
-If you wrap your message is always of type **models.ModdedLetter**.
+I tried to enhance this process, by including a wrapper.
+If you wrap your message, it is always of type **models.ModdedLetter**.

 The following...